-Tritium has smaller effects on the human body compared with other nuclides, and the exposure doses due to natural tritium are relatively small (p.57 of Vol. 1, "Conversion Factors to Effective Doses").
+Tritium has smaller effects on the human body compared with other nuclides and exposure doses due to natural tritium are relatively small (p.57 of Vol. 1, "Conversion Factors to Effective Doses").

-There are regions around the world where natural radiation is 7 to 30 times higher than in Japan, such as Yangjiang in China, Kerala in India, and Ramsar in Iran.
+There are regions around the world where natural radiation is two to ten times higher than in Japan, such as Yangjiang in China, Kerala in India, and Ramsar in Iran.
 The high levels of natural radiation in these regions are due to the fact that soil there is rich in radioactive materials such as radium, thorium and uranium.